All Collections

 Create an Event Template

-Users granted permission to create and modify Event templates can modify all Event templates regardless of who created them.
+Only Quality users can create and modify Event templates.
+They can modify all Event templates regardless of who created them.

-1. From the Quality Events page under Organization Settings, click the Create new Quality Event button.
+1. From the Event templates page, click the Create template button.

 2. Provide a Name for this template.
 “Name” is synonymous with event type.
-Users will see the template name along with all other template names when creating new events.
-To learn more about that user experience click here.
+Users will see the template name and all other template names when creating new events.
+To learn more about that user experience, click here.

 3. Provide a template Prefix for this template.
-The prefix will be automatically added to every Quality Event created using this template along with an auto-incrementing number to create the event’s unique ID, e.g. CAPA-XX.
+The prefix will be automatically added to every Quality Event created using this template and an auto-incrementing number to create the event’s unique ID, e.g. CAPA-XX.
 Prefixes can contain both letters and numbers.

 1. Give each Step a Name to fit your process.
 (Examples: Initial Investigation, Incident Response, Root Cause Analysis, Post Mortem.)
 Names cannot be modified during Event creation and editing.

-2. Select the Step Type: Content, Tasks, Validation.
+2. Select the Step Type: Form, Content, Tasks, Validation.

-2. Tasks: Provides a space to list tasks as part of investigating or resolving an Event.
+3. Tasks: Provides a space to list tasks for investigating or resolving an Event.
 Tasks can be assigned to other Qualio users (with permissions to Events).

-3. Validation: Included on all event templates by default because every event template must have a Validation step, and iIt will always be the final Step.
-Otherwise, Validation Steps are exactly like Content Step types.
+4. Validation: Included on all event templates by default because every event template must have a Validation step, and iIt will always be the final Step.
+A validation step can either be a content or form-type step.

-8. You can then edit Content (when applicable) and Validation Step Types by clicking the Edit content button.
+9. You can then edit Content (when applicable) and Validation Step Types by clicking the Step name and clicking Edit.

-3. Add default content in the text editor such as instructions, tables, or lists of questions for Step authors to consider.
+2. Add default content in the text editor, such as instructions, tables, or lists of questions for Step authors to consider.

-5. Click the Save changes button when finished.
+3. Click the Update template button when finished.

 Hint: Leverage your sandbox when creating Event Templates to better preview and test your Event template’s workflow and default content.